Randomname653/language-fixer/README.md

 **Without Whisper:** Files tagged as `und` are kept as-is (if `und` is in `KEEP_AUDIO_LANGS`) **With Whisper:** Files tagged as `und` are analyzed and retagged with detected language

-## ⚙️ Configuration
+## Configuration

-> **📋 Startup Display:** Language-Fixer shows a **detailed configuration summary** for 30 seconds at startup, displaying all active settings, defaults used, and safety warnings.
+> **Startup Display:** Language-Fixer shows a **detailed configuration summary** for 30 seconds at startup, displaying all active settings, defaults used, and safety warnings.
 This gives you time to review and cancel if needed.

-### 🔧 Core Settings
+### Core Settings

 | Variable | Default | Description |
 |----------|---------|-------------|